How to Respond to I-485 RFE: Common Requests and Strategy 2026

 Approval rate after RFE: As of 2026, approximately 85% of well-prepared RFE responses result in approval or interview (positive outcome).
 15% result in denial or abandonment.

-Can You Check RFE Response Status?
+Can you check the RFE Response Status?

 Status checking methods: